Down Syndrome's facial changes linked to genes

-Newswise — Researchers at the Francis Crick Institute, King’s College London and University College London have shed light on the genetics behind changes in the structure and shape of the face and head in a mouse model of Down Syndrome.
+Scientists at the Francis Crick Institute, King’s College London, and University College London have illuminated the genetic mechanisms responsible for alterations in the configuration and form of the facial and cranial features in a Down Syndrome mouse model.

-Described in a paper published today in Development, the researchers found that having a third copy of the gene Dyrk1a and at least three other genes were responsible for these changes taking place in development – called craniofacial dysmorphology – which involve shortened back-to-front length and widened diameter of the head.
+Reported in a recently published article in Development, the investigators discovered that an extra copy of the Dyrk1a gene, in conjunction with a minimum of three other genes, were accountable for the occurrence of craniofacial dysmorphology during embryonic development.
+This condition entails a reduction in the length from the back to the front of the head and an increase in the diameter of the head.

-Affecting 1 in 800 live births, Down Syndrome is known as a ‘gene dosage disorder’ – meaning that it involves changes in the number of copies of a gene.
-People with Down Syndrome have three copies of chromosome 21 instead of two.
-Having three copies of certain genes on this chromosome causes aspects typical of Down Syndrome, but it’s not yet known which genes are responsible.
+Down Syndrome, which affects 1 in 800 live births, is recognized as a "gene dosage disorder," signifying that it involves alterations in the quantity of gene copies.
+Individuals with Down Syndrome possess three copies of chromosome 21 instead of the typical two.
+While having three copies of specific genes on this chromosome causes characteristics typical of Down Syndrome, the exact genes responsible for these features are yet to be identified.

-Using genetic engineering, teams led by Victor Tybulewicz of the Francis Crick Institute and Elizabeth Fisher of University College London created mouse strains with duplications of three regions on mouse chromosome 16, which mimics having a third chromosome 21.
-The mice show lots of traits associated with Down Syndrome, including changes in the shape of the face and skull.
+Under the direction of Victor Tybulewicz from the Francis Crick Institute and Elizabeth Fisher from University College London, groups of researchers employed genetic engineering to generate mouse strains with three duplicated regions on mouse chromosome 16, effectively replicating the presence of a third chromosome 21.
+The mice exhibited many characteristics linked with Down Syndrome, such as modifications in the facial and cranial structure.

 Previous research has linked a gene called Dyrk1a to aspects of Down Syndrome, so the researchers wanted to test how it impacted craniofacial dysmorphology.

-Now working with Jeremy Green's group at King’s College London, they showed that mice with an extra copy of Dyrk1a had a reduced number of cells in the bones at the front of the skull and in the face.
-Also, cartilaginous joints at the base of the skull called synchondroses were abnormally fused together.
-These effects were partly reversed when the third copy of Dyrk1a was removed, showing that three copies of Dyrk1a are necessary to cause these changes in the skull.
+Collaborating with Jeremy Green's team at King’s College London, the researchers demonstrated that mice possessing an additional copy of Dyrk1a exhibited a decreased number of cells in the bones located at the front of the skull and in the face.
+Additionally, the cartilaginous joints situated at the skull's base, known as synchondroses, were abnormally fused together.
+The partial reversal of these effects was observed when the third copy of Dyrk1a was eliminated, indicating that possessing three copies of Dyrk1a is necessary to induce these changes in the skull.

-The researchers believe that having a third copy of Dyrk1a hinders the growth of neural crest cells that are needed to form the bones at the front of the skull.
+The researchers hypothesize that an additional copy of Dyrk1a interferes with the development of neural crest cells, which are crucial for the formation of bones at the front of the skull.

-In addition to Dyrk1a, the research showed that three other genes also contribute to the changes in the skull, but more research is needed to confirm their identity.
+Apart from Dyrk1a, the study demonstrated that three other genes play a role in the cranial modifications observed in Down Syndrome mice.
+However, further investigation is required to identify these genes accurately.

-Victor Tybulewicz, Group Leader of the Down Syndrome Laboratory at the Crick, who worked with first author Yushi Redhead, said: “There’s currently limited treatments for the aspects of Down Syndrome which have a negative impact on people’s health, like congenital heart conditions and cognitive impairment, so it’s essential we work out which genes are important.
+Victor Tybulewicz, the head of the Down Syndrome Laboratory at the Crick, who collaborated with first author Yushi Redhead, stated: "Currently, there are only limited treatments available for the health-related aspects of Down Syndrome, such as cognitive impairment and congenital heart conditions.
+Therefore, it is crucial that we determine the genes responsible for these features."

-“Understanding the genetics involved in the development of the head and face gives us clues to other aspects of Down Syndrome like heart conditions.
-Because Dyrk1a is so key for craniofacial dysmorphology, it's highly likely that it’s involved in other changes in Down Syndrome too.”
+"Comprehending the genetics underlying the development of the head and face provides us with insight into other aspects of Down Syndrome, such as heart conditions.
+As Dyrk1a plays a vital role in craniofacial dysmorphology, it is highly probable that it also contributes to other alterations observed in Down Syndrome," added Victor Tybulewicz.

-Researchers at King’s College London used shape-measuring tools to map the changing skull shape of the mice.
-These showed changes in skull shape that were remarkably similar to those seen in people with Down Syndrome.
+The team at King's College London employed shape-measuring tools to track the changes in the skull shape of the mice.
+The results revealed alterations in the skull shape that closely resembled those observed in individuals with Down Syndrome.

-Jeremy Green, Professor of Developmental Biology at King’s College London, said: “With the help of great collaborators at the University of Calgary in Canada and a medical imaging software group here at King’s, we were able to apply both quite traditional and some very novel methods for comparing complex anatomical shapes.
-These were sensitive enough to pick up differences even at foetal stages.
-This helped us pin down not only the locations of genes that cause Down Syndrome but also get clues as to how those genes cause the differences that they do.”
+Jeremy Green, a professor of developmental biology at King's College London, mentioned, "By collaborating with the University of Calgary in Canada and a medical imaging software group at King's, we were able to utilize both conventional and innovative techniques to compare intricate anatomical shapes.
+These methods were sensitive enough to detect differences even at the fetal stage.
+This allowed us to identify the locations of genes that lead to Down Syndrome and also gain insight into how these genes cause the observed differences."

-This research forms part of an ongoing project to understand the genetics of Down Syndrome.
-The researchers will next aim to identify the genes involved in heart defects and in cognitive impairment, bringing us a step closer to understanding how to develop targeted treatments for aspects of Down Syndrome which impact health.
+This study is part of a continuing initiative to comprehend the genetics of Down Syndrome.
+The investigators will subsequently endeavor to recognize the genes associated with cardiac abnormalities and cognitive disability, bringing us one stride nearer to comprehending how to devise focused remedies for elements of Down Syndrome that influence well-being.

 -ENDS-